 Be nice.
 Or else.

-Joined almost 3 years ago via an invitation from Andrew D.
+Joined about 3 years ago via an invitation from Andrew D.

 Here’s the thing: I’ve never had a computer science class in my life, and I spent my high school career hanging out in the art room.
 Suffice it to say those requests made me extremely uncomfortable.